-- A vulnerability in Citrix Application Delivery Controller, Citrix Gateway and certain deployments of Citrix SDWAN has been exploited to install Ragnarok ransomware.
+A vulnerability in Citrix Application Delivery Controller, Citrix Gateway and certain deployments of Citrix SDWAN has been exploited to install Ragnarok ransomware.

 Microsoft released fixes for 49 vulnerabilities (7 Critical, 41 Important, 1 Moderate) as part of their January 2020 Patch Tuesday advisory.

 Multiple Proof of Concept exploits were released for the BlueGate Remote Desktop Gateway vulnerabilities.

 Exploitation of Vulnerabilities Firefox and Internet Explorer Zero-day Vulnerabilities In January 2020, cyber-security firm Qihoo 360 posted on Twitter, details on a campaign exploiting zero-day vulnerabilities in the Mozilla Firefox browser as well as Microsoft Internet Explorer.
 The Firefox zero-day CVE-2019-17026 has been patched by Mozilla in Firefox v72.0.1.
 With Firefox and Internet Explorer being used by millions of users worldwide, the impact of these vulnerabilities is critical.
 Patches (if and when available) should be applied as soon as they are released.

 Course of Action:

 Apply Official Fixes for Citrix Devices Affected by CVE-2019-19781